The Time of the Doctor: Plot

 Thousands of aliens orbit the planet Trenzalore, from which a message, "Doctor who?", is continually being broadcast across time and space.
 The Church of the Papal Mainframe constructs a force field around Trenzalore.
 The Eleventh Doctor and Clara are offered the opportunity to explore to find the source of the message on the planet by the church's head, Tasha Lem.

 They discover the message is coming from a human settlement called Christmas.
 The message originates from a crack in reality in the clock tower and is being sent by the Doctor's people: the Time Lords.
 The Doctor deduces the Time Lords are trying to escape the pocket universe they are in and want the Doctor to announce his real name as a sign that it is safe to emerge.
 A stalemate is in place; the other aliens cannot attack at the risk of the Doctor letting the Time Lords out, while the Doctor cannot risk abandoning Trenzalore as most of the forces in orbit will burn it to stop the Time Lords' return.

-The Doctor tricks Clara into being returned to Earth.
-Clara jumps onto the TARDIS before it returns to the Doctor, arriving 300 years later.
+Wanting to protect her, The Doctor tricks Clara into being returned to Earth.
+Clara, however, jumps onto the TARDIS before it returns to the Doctor, causing it to arrive 300 years later.
 The Doctor reveals to her that his body has no further regenerations left, and that he is prepared to die defending Trenzalore.
 The two discover that in the intervening time, the Papal Mainframe have renamed themselves the Church of the Silence, and that a chapter of the Silence broke off to try to interfere with the Doctor's life, which includes them unwittingly creating the crack in the tower.
 After rescuing Tasha Lem from the Daleks, the Doctor tricks Clara again into being returned to Earth.
 As even more centuries pass, the Daleks remain the only aggressors against the Doctor and the dwindling forces of the Silence.
 Tasha eventually brings Clara back to Trenzalore as the siege finally comes to a conclusion.
 The Doctor is dying of old age and cannot stop the Daleks' attack.
 After saying goodbye to Clara, he goes out to the top of the tower to face his enemies.

 Clara speaks to the Time Lords through the crack, begging them to help the Doctor.
 The crack in the tower closes and reappears in the night sky.
 Regeneration energy flows from the crack and into the Doctor, granting him a new regeneration cycle.
 The Doctor uses the excess energy of his regeneration to destroy the Daleks, while the crack closes, ending the stalemate.
-In the aftermath, the Doctor is briefly reverted back to his younger self amidst the start of a new regeneration cycle, reunites with Clara in the TARDIS, sets the time machine in motion, and finishes regenerating into the Twelfth Doctor, but not before seeing a vision of Amy Pond.
-The Twelfth Doctor Who complains about the colour of his kidneys before declaring that the TARDIS is crashing and asks his companion if she knows how to fly it while she looks on in confusion.
+In the aftermath, the Doctor sets the TARDIS in motion, and finishes regenerating.
+The Twelfth Doctor finds the TARDIS is crashing and asks Clara if she knows how to fly it while she looks on in confusion.